anoc0001/mtm6302-capstone-anoc0001/README.md

 finally i was able to position the icons where i want it, this was sloved with display: inline block, and padding:inline start 20px;

 i think there is something wrong with my site, i keep having random warrings from console.
+    Thankfully both html and css were successfully validated with no errors.